Contact Us

 - Provide suitable learning challenges;

-The class teacher will have overall responsibility for the planning and teaching of the curriculum for all children which is monitored by middle and senior leaders throughout the school.
-With advice from the SENCo, teachers match the learning to the needs and abilities of their pupils.
-They use a range of strategies to develop the pupils’ knowledge, understanding and skills, including the use of ICT.
+The class teacher has overall responsibility for the planning and teaching of the curriculum for all children, which is monitored by the school’s middle and senior leaders.
+With advice from the SENCo, teachers match the learning to the needs and abilities of the SEND pupils.
+Teachers and LSAs use a range of strategies to develop pupils’ knowledge, understanding and skills, including the use of ICT.
 Where appropriate, materials are modified, or additional adult support is provided to enable pupils with SEND to access the learning and assessment processes.

 How will the curriculum be matched to a child who needs extra support or has special educational needs and/or disabilities?